sujit70777/Awsome-Mobile-App-Development/README.md

 - [Runway](https://runway.team) - Easier mobile releases for teams.
 Integrates across tools (version control, project management, CI, app stores, crash reporting, etc.) to provide a single source of truth for mobile teams to come together around during release cycles.
 Equal parts automation and collaboration.
 - [Screenplay](https://screenplay.dev) - Instant rollbacks and canary deployments for iOS.
 - [ScreenshotFramer](https://github.com/IdeasOnCanvas/ScreenshotFramer) - With Screenshot Framer you can easily create nice-looking and localized App Store Images.
+- [Semaphore](https://semaphoreci.com/product/ios) - CI/CD service which makes it easy to build, test and deploy applications for any Apple device. iOS support is fully integrated in Semaphore 2.0, so you can use the same powerful CI/CD pipeline features for iOS as you do for Linux-based development.